Join a CPC Work Group

 Active CPC Work Groups

 The CPOP Work Group focuses on developing a community-driven approach of policing in Cleveland.
 Community members and police officers work together to identify and develop solutions to local public safety issues.
+Meetings are held on the 3rd Thursday of the month.
+Find details on how to join the next meeting on our event calendar or contact us for more information.
 New members welcome.
-Contact us for meeting registration link.

 The Accountability Work Group works to develop proactive and preventive policy recommendations designed to reduce officer misconduct locally in Cleveland.
 The safety of both the community and police officers who serve the community is the primary concern of the recommendations developed by the work group.
+Meetings are held on the 3rd Tuesday of the month.
+Find details on how to join the next meeting on our event calendar or contact us for more information.
 New members welcome.
-Contact us for the meeting registration link.

 Chairperson: Commissioner Megan Testa